Ares-Developers/Ares-docs/new/alternatetheaterart.rst

   section `[JUNKA]` on arctic, `[JUNKD]` on desert, and so on according to theater.
 If any of those sections do not exist then the unit will fall back to `[JUNK]`.
 So quite similar to `AlternateArcticArt`, just automatic and smarter.
+Defaults to `no`.

-Defaults to no. NB: This only works for SHP- based units.
-Voxels do not use this system and cannot have theater- specific art (you'd have to use Prerequisite.RequiredTheaters to achieve that).
-AlternateTheaterArt=
+.. note:: This only works for SHP-based units.
+Voxels do not use this system and cannot have theater-specific art (you'd have to use Prerequisite.RequiredTheaters to achieve that).

+.. index:: Art; AlternateTheaterArt for InfantryTypes supports all theaters.

 .. versionadded:: 0.2

-<<<SEPARATOR>>>